VCVRack/Rack/plugins/community/repos/Bogaudio/README.md

 A 3 HP multiple (signal duplicator).
 There are two 1-to-3 channels.
 There is also a 1-to-6 mode: if nothing is patched to the second channel's input, the input to the first channel is copied to all six outputs.

-#### NOISE

-A noise source, in types blue (f), white, pink (1/f), red (aka rown, 1/f^2) and Gauss (normal with mean 0 and variance 1).

-Additionally, NOISE has an absolute value circuit.
-Patch audio into ABS to get positive CV.
-For example, patch white noise into ABS to get uniform values in the range 0 to 10.

 #### OFFSET

 An offset and scaler.
 The OFFSET and SCALE knobs have CV inputs.
 With an input signal, output is `(input + offset) * scale`.
 With no input connected, the output is constant in the value of `offset * scale`.

 By default, the output is capped at +/-12 volts (this is a standard in Rack).
 A context menu option allows this limit to be disabled.

-#### S&H

-A dual sample-and-hold and trigger-and-hold.
-Sampling may be triggered by CV (on the rising edge of a trigger or gate) or button press.
-If nothing is connected to an IN port, sampling for that channel is from an internal white noise source (range 0-10V).

-Each channel can be toggled into track-and-hold mode.
-In this mode, when the input at GATE is high, or the button is held, the input is copied to the output.
-When the gate goes low, the input is sampled and held until the next gate.

 #### SLEW